 There are two types of networks to connect to, secured and unsecured, but don’t be confused about what you’re accessing.
 An unsecured network lets you connect to the network without any password.
 A secured network requires a password to get connected.
 The password could come from a barista, a sign posted in the shop or even printed on your receipt.

 The difference between a secured and unsecured network is what one needs to do to get connected.
 Once connected, how your data is handled on the network is the same.
+VPN app for mobile is specifically designed to keep your device protected from unsecured public networks.

 Public Network Security — Or Lack Of